2018–19 Northern Kentucky Norse women's basketball team

-The 2018–19 Northern Kentucky Norse women's basketball team will represent Northern Kentucky University in the 2018–19 NCAA Division I women's basketball season.
-The Norse, led by third year head coach Camryn Whitaker, play their home games at BB&T Arena and were members of the Horizon League.
-They finished the season 11–18, 9–7 in Horizon League play to finish in a tie for fifth place.
+The 2018–19 Northern Kentucky Norse women's basketball team represented Northern Kentucky University in the 2018–19 NCAA Division I women's basketball season.
+The Norse, led by their three-year head coach Camryn Whitaker, played their home games at BB&T Arena.
+They were members of the Horizon League where they finished the season 11–18, 9–7 in a tie for fifth place.
 They lost in the first round of the Horizon League women's tournament to IUPUI.